Vision-iOS/Documentation/README.md

 - iOS: 14.2 billion.
 - Android: 7.7 billion.

 This is because the average iOS owner is willing to pay more to take advantage of a product knowing that it reflects the full potential and efficiency of the Apple system.
-Even if the application was developed for didactic purposes and for the total passion of a totally open code, the possibility of future development of applications whose income is an essential source for the development itself is not excluded.
+Even if the application was developed for didactic purposes and the total passion of an open code, the possibility of future development of applications whose income is an essential source for the development itself is not excluded.

 ## Key elements
 Some fundamental elements for the preliminary development of the application have been discussed.

 ### Language
 The most obvious choice fell in proposing the application with the language of the device used.
-However, this preference would have led to the development of several different learning models based on the nation and language used, counting all the possible idioms, idioms and possible words with different meanings based on the context used.
+However, this preference would have led to the development of several different learning models based on the nation and language used, counting all the possible idioms and possible words with different meanings based on the context used.
-We therefore preferred to take advantage of a single model in the most influential and spoken language in the world, English.
+We, therefore, preferred to take advantage of a single model in the most influential and spoken language in the world, English.

 It is easy to conclude that a solution to the language problem is to get all the strings of the recognized objects in English and subsequently translate them into the local language.
-This option was discarded as it would involve the application using data traffic to carry out the translation while the idea of developing the application is based on being able to use it in its entirety in any geographical environment, even totally free of signals and radio waves.
+This option was discarded as it would involve the application using data traffic to translate while the idea of developing the application is based on being able to use it in its entirety in any geographical environment, even totally free of signals and radio waves.
-The possibility of integrating the entire linguistic dictionary locally has also been discarded since the application already holds the set of models for recognizing objects which lead to a large part of the memory occupied.
+The possibility of integrating the entire linguistic dictionary locally has also been discarded since the application already holds the set of models for recognizing objects which leads to a large part of the memory occupied.

 ### Security and privacy
 Essential in every application.
 In this case, from the point of view of security, the application requires access to any external tool it needs (camera and gallery).
 No changes are made to the photo chosen to be analyzed and a copy of the new photo is always created containing the keywords of the recognized objects.
-From the point of view of privacy, however, each photo is totally processed locally by the device itself, without sending information to external servers.
+From the point of view of privacy, however, each photo is processed locally by the device itself, without sending information to external servers.

 ### All in one
-As already mentioned in the **language** section, the strong point of the application is that it has all the functions completely locally without having to rely on a network in order to function.
+As already mentioned in the **language** section, the strong point of the application is that it has all the functions completely locally without having to rely on a network to function.
 The motivation is based on the very concept of object recognition and the target users it is intended for.
 An application of this type implies in most circumstances that its use is external.
 This involves possible places where the use of mobile networks is not possible or in roaming situations where you try to limit the use of data traffic as much as possible.
-It was therefore decided to result in greater use of the phone memory while maintaining a use of the application totally free from any condition in which the phone itself may be.
+It was therefore decided to result in greater use of the phone memory while maintaining use of the application totally free from any condition in which the phone itself may be.

 # Identifying the users target
 ## Types of users
 Based on the design idea, the definition and construction of users must include:
-- Users who need to use an application capable of building tags / strings quickly and efficiently without them having to do it.
+- Users who need to use an application capable of building tags/strings quickly and efficiently without them having to do it.
 - Users who want to exploit search methods to quickly find an image or sets of images based on one or more keywords.
 - Users seeking knowledge of objects they do not know.
 - Users who travel to places and places and do not understand the use of certain items.
-Through recognition they can obtain a definition of the object and carry out appropriate research to understand its use.
+Through recognition, they can obtain a definition of the object and carry out appropriate research to understand its use.
 - Curious users want to verify that an object is the one they already know.
 - Users who want to be able to broaden their personal knowledge or verify the accuracy of an object or objects.